antarctica/lantern/docs/dev.md

 ## Python version

-The Python version is limited to 3.11 for consistency with related projects.
+The minimum Python version is 3.11 for consistency with related projects.

 ## Dependencies